$0 Arizona IEP Meeting Prep Checklist

 Pursuing Compensatory Education Through ADE

 The Arizona Department of Education Dispute Resolution unit is the fastest and most accessible pathway for compensatory education claims.
-A state complaint is free, requires no attorney, and must be resolved within 60 calendar days.
+A state complaint is free, requires no attorney, and is generally investigated within 60 calendar days.

 A state complaint must: